sameer8233/nhis-fraud-auditor/1ReadMe.md

    - Instead of: "We need to refactor the fraud engine"
    - Say: "Improving scoring accuracy to reduce false positives by 30%, saving 10 hours/week of manual review"

-**Real Example:**
-For a similar dashboard project, I created a Slack channel with automated deploy notifications + screenshot.
-Stakeholders saw progress in real-time.
-Reduced status meeting time by 50%.

----

-## 📝 License

-This project is for demonstration purposes as part of the NHIS Fraud Auditor Dashboard assignment.

----

-## 🙏 Acknowledgments

-- Built as an MVP prototype for APEIRO Technical Assessment
-- Dataset: NHIS Healthcare Claims and Fraud Dataset (Kaggle)
-- AI Assistance: Claude 3.5 Sonnet via Replit Agent for rapid development
-- Deployment: Replit Platform

----

-**Built with ❤️ in 8 hours using AI-assisted rapid prototyping**